lleviraz/urban_segmentation/docs/index.md

 <img src="images/image27.png"  width="400px"/>

-The following histogram shows the same information, the preservation of the proportions of the BU area classes before (red) and after (blue) the reprojection of the mask onto the CRS of the matching image – for the entire dataset.
-As a reminder the train dataset was extracted based on specific range of class proportions in an image, meaning only images that had a BU Area class proportions (Residential + Non Residential vs others…) between 17% and 85% were selected - we use this plots to validate the class proportions after preprocessing - we see only very few ‘misses’:
+The following histogram shows the same information, the preservation of the proportions of the BU area classes before (red) and after (blue) the reprojection of the mask onto the CRS of the matching image for the entire dataset.
+As a reminder the train dataset was extracted based on specific range of class proportions in an image, meaning only images that had a BU Area class proportions (Residential + Non Residential vs others) between 17% and 85% were selected - we use this plots to validate the class proportions after preprocessing - we see only very few "misses":

 <img src="images/image25.png"  width="400px"/>